Some of the links on this site are affiliate links. Farmland Riches is sponsored by AcreTrader.

 Farmland is what is known as an ‘alternative asset’ – an investment that can grow wealth outside of the stock market.
-There are many budding markets for alternative assets, like real estate, fine art, foreign stocks, cryptocurrencies, even NFT’s (verdict still out on them).
+When it comes to alternative assets, there are a few options investors can look at such as real estate, fine art, foreign stocks, cryptocurrencies, even NFT’s (verdict still out on them).

-One main draw to alt assets – especially for those who’re heavily invested in said stock market – is you can diversify your overall investment portfolio outside the NYSE/NASDAQ.
+One main benefit to alt assets – especially for those who’re heavily invested in the stock market – is you can diversify your overall investment portfolio outside the NYSE/NASDAQ.

 This is especially helpful if, say, the stock market crashed, and you had a more aggressive stock portfolio (or any large stake in stock at all).
-Think about how much Bill Gates would have lost if he didn't diversify in 1999.
+Think about how much Bill Gates would have lost if he hadn't diversified in 1999.

 Where farmland differs from other alt assets is that because it’s such a crucial human resource (food = humans), in less-than-desirable economic situations, farmland tends to appreciate even further in value, as opposed to losing value (I.E., during a dreaded stock market crash).